Post: What Is the EU AI Act? A Compliance Reference for HR and Recruiting Teams

 1. Quality Management System

 Organizations deploying high-risk AI must maintain a documented quality management system covering risk management procedures, data governance policies, technical documentation standards, post-market monitoring processes, and incident reporting mechanisms.
-This is not a one-time audit — it is an ongoing operational system.
+This is an ongoing operational system — not a one-time audit.

 2. Technical Documentation

-Before a high-risk AI system can be used, comprehensive technical documentation must exist and be available to regulators on request.
-Documentation must cover the system’s intended purpose, the training data used (including its sources and demographic characteristics), the performance benchmarks the system achieved, the bias testing methodology and results, and the human oversight mechanism in place.
+Before a high-risk AI system goes live, comprehensive technical documentation must exist and be available to regulators on request.
+Documentation must cover the system’s intended purpose, the training data used (including its sources and demographic characteristics), the performance benchmarks achieved, the bias testing methodology and results, and the human oversight mechanism in place.

 3. Conformity Assessment

 High-risk AI systems require a pre-deployment conformity assessment confirming they meet the Act’s requirements.
-Depending on the system’s classification within Annex III, this assessment may be conducted via self-declaration against harmonized technical standards or by a third-party notified body.
-Either way, deployment without a completed conformity assessment is a violation.
+Depending on the system’s Annex III classification, this assessment runs via self-declaration against harmonized technical standards or by a third-party notified body.
+Deployment without a completed conformity assessment is a violation.

 4. EU Database Registration

-Providers of high-risk AI systems must register their systems in a publicly accessible EU database before placing them on the market.
-This registration requirement applies to the AI vendor, but deploying organizations should confirm registration status as part of procurement due diligence.
-Using an unregistered system that should be registered creates downstream liability.
+Providers of high-risk AI systems must register in a publicly accessible EU database before placing systems on the market.
+This obligation falls on the AI vendor, but deploying organizations must confirm registration status as part of procurement due diligence.
+Using an unregistered system that should be registered creates downstream liability for the deployer.

 5. Human Oversight Mechanism

 High-risk AI systems must be designed so that human oversight is not just theoretically possible but operationally implemented.
-This means real people with appropriate authority must be able to understand the system’s outputs, intervene to override or halt the system, and document that intervention.
-Rubber-stamp review processes where no one actually reads or can contest the AI’s recommendation do not satisfy this requirement.
+Real people with appropriate authority must be able to understand the system’s outputs, intervene to override or halt the system, and document that intervention.
+Rubber-stamp review processes where no one actually reads or contests the AI’s recommendation do not satisfy this requirement.

 6. Post-Market Monitoring